kortix-ai/agentpress/README.md

 - Daytona sandbox for secure agent execution
 - Python 3.11 for the API backend
 - API keys for LLM providers (OpenAI or Anthropic)
-- (Optional but recommended) EXA API key for enhanced search capabilities
+- (Optional but recommended) Tavily API key for enhanced search capabilities

 ### Prerequisites